 Today, we have an interesting DSLR at our hands, from a company that’s trying to find their place in the camera market once again and that’s Pentax.
 Although the real company behind this camera is actually Ricoh, they are continuing the legacy of the very familiar Pentax brand and keeping the name alive.

 The camera in question is the Pentax K-70, an entry-level DSLR with a lot of compelling features to it while being cheaper than some lower tier cameras from other manufacturers.
+Pentax K 70 has an APS-C sensor unlike Pentax K-1 that features full-frame sensor.
 It promises to bring enough manual control to satisfy most of photographers, a capable high-resolution sensor with a lack of AA filter for improved sharpness, in-body image stabilization, a capable AF system that also aims to bring good focusing performance in video and image quality that can easily compete with other DSLRs with APS-C sensors that are found in its price range.
 It also has some other tricks up its sleeve, but we’ll talk about those in more details during this review.
 No matter how good or bad this camera turns out to be, it’s good to see the Pentax name appear on more and more cameras and battling with the likes of Nikon and Canon once again.
 Ricoh is really getting serious in competing on the market again and this camera looks like a really good effort from them.

 The first thing you’ll notice while holding the Pentax K-70 is how substantial it feels in hand.
 This is something that came with buying a Pentax camera; it will never feel cheaply built.
 The front grip, while having a slightly different shape than your traditional DSLR, is still very deep and makes holding the camera securely quite easy.
 The control layout, on the other hand, is very traditional and Pentax decided to play it safe here to keep the usability and handling as high as possible.
 The pure number of controls is also very impressive for a camera in this category, which is something that will make many photographers happy, whether they’re beginners that are just learning about photography or more advanced users.